soypat/tiny-lax/README.md

 # tiny-lax
 Small functions commonly used in embedded systems programming.
+Targeted primarily for TinyGo projects.